 In this overview of funding, you’ll learn not just how federal funding for special education works but also what are our “asks” in this area and what we may be expecting in this year’s appropriations.

-Download Appropriations Brief
+Download the Appropriations Issue Brief

 Wednesday, July 15, 3-4 pm (EST)